Cahuita Beautiful Coral Reefs Papagayo Pacific Coast Warm Waters Cocos Island Adventure

 Tortuga Island

 Another beautiful destination on the Pacific coast, Tortuga Island is known for its white sandy beaches and clear turquoise waters.
-Snorkeling here offers the chance to see colorful fish, eels, and even manta rays.
+Snorkeling will offer the chance to see colorful fish, eels, and even manta rays.

 Playa Conchal

 This picturesque beach located in Guanacaste is famous for its unique "shell" sand made up of tiny crushed shells.
-Snorkeling in Playa Conchal allows you to explore its underwater world, which is teeming with marine life including tropical fish, starfish, and corals.
+Few waves and clear waters make it a great spot to look out for tropical fish, starfish and corals.

 Golfo de Papagayo